Medical Corps (Israel)

-The Israeli Medical Corps (חֵיל הָרְפוּאָה, Heil HaRfu'a) is a corps responsible for providing healthcare services and medical treatment and instruction to all levels of the IDF.
+The Israeli Medical Corps (חֵיל הָרְפוּאָה, Heil HaRfu'a) is a corps responsible for providing healthcare services and medical treatment to the members of Israel Defense Forces.

 History

 During wars or emergencies, the Medical Corps assumes authority over the civilian healthcare system in Israel.
 The corps attends to the planning, organization, and supervision of the preparedness of the healthcare system to face crises.
 As of 2023, the corps is headed by Brigadier General Prof. Elon Glassberg.
 Its headquarters are located in Tel HaShomer.